DennisGoldfarb/DBBS_reviewer_recommendations/dbbs-faculty-match/README.md

 The `prepare-python` script creates an isolated virtual environment under `src-tauri/resources/python/<platform>-<arch>` and installs the packages needed to generate embeddings (`torch`, `transformers`, and their dependencies).
+After installation it rewrites the generated `pyvenv.cfg` so the environment's `home` entry points back to the bundled runtime, keeping the interpreter relocatable in the packaged installer.
 The runtime currently pins `torch==2.2.2` and `transformers==4.56.2`, the newest versions that ship wheels for every platform we target with Python 3.11.
 The Tauri bundler copies these resources into the platform-specific installer so users do not need a system-wide Python installation.
 When bundled, the runtime lives under `<install dir>/resources/python/<platform>-<arch>`, allowing the Windows build to expose `<install dir>/resources/python/<platform>-<arch>/Scripts/python.exe` for the Rust backend.